 For a faster, more profitable home sale

-First impressions are critical in the home selling business and you want your home to make an instant positive statement as soon as buyers walk in the door.
+First impressions are critical in the home selling business and your goal as a home owner, is to make an instant positive statement as soon as buyers walk in the door.
 You can't do that if it smells bad!

-I showed a certain house three different times and each time the house reeked of fried fish!
+I showed a particular house three separate times, and at each showing, the house reeked of fried fish!

 I suspected the renters living there of purposely sabotaging the showings so they wouldn't have to move.
 Or else they just really liked fish.